-xoid and Redux can coexist in a project.
-There's absolutely no necessity to get rid of Redux when xoid is added.
-However, one may want to integrate xoid's advantages to Redux part of the app as well, and it's definitely possible.
+xoid and Redux can coexist in a project without a problem.
+There's no requirement to get rid of Redux when xoid is added.

-One thing you can do is to manage your Redux state (or just a partial state) via xoid.
+If you're planning to gradually move away from Redux, one thing you can do is to start to manage a part of your Redux state via xoid.
 You can follow these steps for that:

 Step 1: create an "omnipotent" action that has the ability to replace the Redux state